Beginning, intermediate, and advanced guitar lessons

 -Performances at festivals on a college tour in France and Spain

 -Various performances with fiddle, mandolin, and banjo players in the U.S. Intermountain Region.

 -Has performed for the Intermountain Acoustic Music Association, Ogden Music Festival and Bluegrass Saturday Night at the Gallivan Center Salt Lake City, UT

 Freelance studio musician - Have recorded guitar tracks for various CD, video, radio and television projects including "Troubadour 77" KSL Television, and Thorell Guitars.

-In addition to learning basic guitar which involves chords, strumming and finger picking patterns, simple songs, and reading music, YOU MAY ALSO HAVE SOME OF THE FOLLOWING GOALS:
+In addition to learning beginning guitar which involves chords, strumming, finger picking patterns, simple songs, and reading music, YOU MAY ALSO HAVE SOME OF THE FOLLOWING GOALS:

 Learning all around basics of guitar playing (reading music, chords, strumming, fingerpicking, simple songs)

 Accompaniment skills to back up singing.
 Play and sing around the campfire!

 Play lead/rhythm guitar in a rock or blues band.

 Learning Bach and other music from composers of classical music.